We don't just talk cars ... we teach how to buy them.

 Powering the IS 250 is an athletic 2.5-liter V6 engine that generates 204 horsepower and 185 pound-feet of torque.
 Used models can also be found with either six-speed manual or a six-speed automatic transmission, although the AWD can only be had with the six-speed automatic.

 Older Lexus IS 250 shoppers should note, however, that the 2009 model received a revised suspension tuning, a somewhat different grille and a two-tone interior option.
 There were also several technology upgrades, including a hard-drive based navigation system (had been DVD-based), enhanced Bluetooth and a new iPod interface.

 Overall Cons: Tight rear quarters; mediocre headroom; not a particularly sporty engine.

 Lexus RX: Lexus pioneered the "crossover" SUV with the RX 300 in 1999.
 And with genes like that, the further development of the RX over the years has continued to impress.
 In fact, this midsize luxury crossover SUV has been a consumer favorite from the beginning due to its plush ride, roomy cabin, popular high-tech features and impressive reliability record.

 The Lexus RX 350 debuted for the 2007 model year and is essentially the same luxury SUV as the 2004-2006 RX 330, but with a slightly larger, although significantly more powerful, engine as well as more sound insulation.
 This version was produced through the 2015 model year.
 The 350's 3.5-liter V6 produces a robust 270 horsepower and 251 pound-feet of torque and is mated with a five-speed automatic transmission.
 Again, both front and all-wheel drive versions are available.

 Overall Pros: High-quality interior, refined sedan-like ride, outstanding reliability history.

 Overall Cons: No third row option, handling only acceptable due to soft suspension tuning (priority is on ride smoothness).

 Overall, for used luxury car shoppers who place a high value on comfort, quality and dependability, a Lexus is most definitely worthy of serious consideration.

-There are actually several different ways to buy a used Lexus at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Lexus at the lowest price, and even at wholesale.